New Testament

 This is what the Lord says— the Redeemer and Holy One of Israel...
 Isaiah 49: 5

 Two lovely lost women, the unamed Samaritan woman at the well and Ruth, redeemed from Abraham’s lineage.
-And two lovely gentile women, the unnamed Syrian woman who seeks healing for her demon possessed daughter and Hagar who seeks shelter for her unborn son:
+And remember, two lovely gentile women, the unnamed Syrian woman who sought healing for her demon possessed daughter and Hagar who sought shelter for her unborn son.
+Again, hear the words of the prophet, Isaiah:

 “It is too small a thing for you to be my servant to restore the tribes of Jacob and bring back those of Israel I have kept.
 I will also make you a light for the Gentiles, that my salvation may reach to the ends of the earth.”